Skip Navigation

 Add-on: postgresql-fitted-70383

-Running this command for your app indicates that the app has a Mini Postgres database currently with zero rows of data.
+Running this command for your app indicates that the app has an essential-0

 $ heroku open /database